-The application stage for the Direct Entry Superintendent programme has now closed.
+The application window for the 2019 Direct Entry Superintendent programme has now closed.

 The Direct Entry Superintendent programme offers an opportunity for exceptional individuals to join the police at a very senior and prestigious rank.
 The programme is designed to deliver robust, comprehensive training and exposure to policing to ensure that, upon completion, members are able to competently fulfil the role of an operational Superintendent.